Vegetable and Flower Raised Garden Bed Ideas for Cedar Planters

 What Plants Go Well Together to Attract Pollinators?

-Bees and other pollinators are critical for a successful garden and should always be considered when designing your raised bed companion planting garden layout.
-The following plants attract pollinators and should always be a part of your garden box ideas for the best results:
+Bees and other pollinators are important for a successful garden.
+Consider pollinator-friendly plants when designing your raised bed companion planting garden layout.
+The following plants attract pollinators and can easily be added as a part of your garden box plan:

 - Bee balm